-I took a picture of it with an intention to google the names to see if one of them was a famous boxer:
+I took a picture of it with an intention to google the names on it to see if one of them was a famous boxer:

 What I have discovered instead was an exciting piece of South London history.

-When they were in their 20s and early 30s (in 1960s), Beryl and Tommy Gibbons together used to run the Thomas A' Becket pub on 320 Old Kent Road.
+When they were in their 20s and early 30s (in 1960s), Beryl Cameron (Gibbons) and her boyfriend Tommy Gibbons together used to run the Thomas A' Becket pub on 320 Old Kent Road.
 This was a legendary place, peaking during their tenure as a pub, a boxing gym and later even as a rehearsal studio (on its ground, first and second floors respectively).

 It appears that the pub is only somewhat older than the gym, if older at all - there are mentions of people who boxed there as long ago as in the 1900s, while the building itself dates from only 1898.
 More than just a community hub, it has seen Sir Henry Cooper, the famous British and European champion, training there for 14 years since 1954, 6 days a week.
 Other great boxers - including Muhammad Ali, Joe Frazier and Sugar Ray Leonard - had also sparred upstairs when visiting or coming to London for bouts.

-I could find next to no information on Tommy Gibbons, the man from the headstone engraved portrait, himself - apart from the fact that he was a light heavyweight boxer (although there is apparently no professional record) and died young.
+I could find next to no information on Tommy Gibbons, the man from the headstone engraved portrait, himself - apart from the fact that he was a light heavyweight boxer (although there is apparently no professional record of his online) and died young.
 All the matches seem to be about his American namesake... also a light heavyweight boxer, who even visited London in 1924:

 To make this coincidence even more uncanny, they also seem to look somewhat alike - or is it just me?

-Unlike Tommy, his partner Beryl, whose name also appears on the headstone, was a prominent character and has sizeable trail online.
+Unlike Tommy, his partner Beryl, whose name also appears on the headstone, has a sizeable online trail.
 This is thanks to the fact that the same year Tommy died she became the first female boxer promoter in Britain and Europe, while also taking over the pub which she continued to manage till 1983.